smilent/smilent.github.io/_posts/macos/2016-01-15-common-vim-commands.md

 =%      " indent the current braces {...}

-G=gg    " auto indent entire document, which is equal to gg=G
+G=gg    " auto indent entire document, which is equal to gg=G n==     " indent n lines from the current line
+=nj     " indent the current line and the following n lines =nk     " indent the current line and the previous n lines
 {% endhighlight %}

 *=* can also be combined with many jump commands listed below.